Our mission & vision

 One of the most well-known and internationally recognised research accomplishments for CCDCOE has been the Tallinn Manual process, launched in 2009.
 The process has involved CCDCOE experts, internationally renowned legal scholars from various nations, legal advisors of nearly 50 states and other partners.
 Authored by nineteen international law experts, the “Tallinn Manual 2.0 on the International Law Applicable to Cyber Operations” published in 2017 expanded the first edition published in 2013 with a legal analysis of more common cyber incidents that states encounter on a day-to-day basis and that fall below the thresholds of the use of force or armed conflict.
 The Tallinn Manual 2.0 is the most comprehensive analysis on how existing international law applies to cyberspace.

 As of January 2018, CCDCOE is responsible for identifying and coordinating education and training solutions in cyber defence for all NATO bodies across the Alliance.
 NATO Allied Command Transformation has provided CCDCOE with an unconditional quality assurance accreditation for its contribution to high-quality NATO Education and Training.
 CCDCOE took on these new responsibilities with the status of Department Head for Cyber Defence Operations Education and Training Discipline, granted by the Supreme Allied Commander Transformation (SACT), one of NATO’s two strategic commanders.

-By 2018, in a decade CCDCOE has grown and expanded, joining together already 21 member nations, both NATO Allies and like-minded partners beyond the Alliance.
+By 2020, in a dozen years, the CCDCOE has grown and expanded, joining together already 28 member nations, both NATO Allies and like-minded partners beyond the Alliance.